CiscoTestAutomation/getting-started/develop-guide/writeblitz/writeblitz.rst

 print
 ______

-``print`` action allows you to print messages, vairables and actions output into the console.
+``print`` action allows you to print messages, variables and actions output into the console.

 .. code-block:: YAML